emilvissing/swagger2-postman2/README.md

 The converter in this repository is provided for reference purposes only.
 It is not supported by Zuora.

+Visit [Zuora Community](https://community.zuora.com/t5/Developers/Postman-collection-for-the-Zuora-REST-API/gpm-p/25600) to learn more about using Postman to test the Zuora REST API.

 # Usage

 1. Clone this repository: